microbio-hackathon-2024/pathinder-client/README.md

 * Client can fetch assemblies from all servers to compare them locally.
 * Client can upload profiles/assemblies to servers.
 * Automatic updating of the "public" server that has SRA/ENA data.
-* League table os user submissions
+* League table of user submissions
 *